An act of bravery at a young age made a Bethel student the youngest Medal of Valor recipient in America.

 “There was a lot of blood,” he recalled.

 Tim, a trained Emergency Medical Technician, rode in the back of the ambulance and held his daughter’s oxygen mask the entire drive to Children’s Hospital in Saint Paul.
-Brittany was then rushed into a room to be treated for lacerations to the side of her head and forehead with a total of 20 stitches.
+Hutchinson was then rushed into a room to be treated for lacerations to the side of her head and forehead with a total of 20 stitches.

 One question remained for the brave kindergartner; what would drive a 5-year-old to push another little girl out of the way of a school bus?
-Brittany Hutchinson’s unforgettable response left doctors, nurses and her family in awe.
+Hutchinson’s unforgettable response left doctors, nurses and her family in awe.

 “I was just loving her.
 I was just doing what my Daddy told me to do, and that’s to love everyone,” she replied.